TLRKiliann/timetrack/CONTRIBUTING.md

 ### Translation

 * I need that somebody translate the file `README.md` in french.
-* Why not make a copy of this application in French.
+* Why not make a copy of this application in French ?
+(Your suggestions are welcome)

 ---

+### Design

+* Design improvement proposal.

+---

 ### UX & UI

 * I want to know if the user experience is intuitive and convenient.
-*
+* If using a single alarm makes sense.
+* Proposals to improve the agenda.

 ---